Jomy10/beaver/README.md

 <details>
     <summary><b>Why Ruby?</b></summary>
-    I picked ruby as I find it an excellent choice for build scrpts.
+    I picked ruby as I find it an excellent choice for build scripts.
 It comes wth a rich standard library for working with files and has a magical syntax.

-Sure, it's "slow", but the compiler is usually the bottleneck anyway in build scripts.
-Next to the nice syntax, it's also easy to parallelize tasks, which has been taken advantage of when compiling targets and running "each" commands.
 </details>

 ## License